maarqa/Python-Toolbox/README.md

 Email: arqamiy2k2@gmail.com
 ## Table of Contents

-- [1.News Display:](program1.py): This python script uses news api to produce news and allows the user to search for a specific news
+- [1.News Display](program1.py): This python script uses news api to produce news and allows the user to search for a specific news
-- [2.Secret Language:](program2.py): It has a function that allows user to encryot his message in a special manner which can only be decoded by ine having this file
+- [2.Secret Language](program2.py): It has a function that allows user to encryot his message in a special manner which can only be decoded by ine having this file
-- [3.Guess Game:](program3.py): It is game which randomly choses a no between 1 and 10 and asks user to guess it.
+- [3.Guess Game](program3.py): It is game which randomly choses a no between 1 and 10 and asks user to guess it.
-- [4.Password Generator And Strength Checker:]: It is script which generates a password for user with taking preferences from the user.
+- [4.Password Generator And Strength Checker ](p.py): It is script which generates a password for user with taking preferences from the user.
 It also gives a rating for a password based on its strength.

 ## How to Use